Stuycs-K/project03-final-09-metlitskyl-bellowsa-chenm/README.md

 ### Project Description:

-Implementation of git:
+Implementation of git (diy-git):

-use diff to track changes from a base of an empty string.
+Use diffs to track changes from a base of an empty string.
 Implement [Myers diff algorithims](https://ably.com/blog/practical-guide-to-diff-algorithms) to track changes from a previous version (from a base of an empty string).

 Recurisvely track and find file names and track them for changes from a store cache in .diy

-Sockets with a server to up and down checkpoints/changes/commits/whatever.

-Explain what is this project.
+Use networking and sockets to recursivly transmit directories from client to server and server to client in pull/push exchanges.

 ### Instructions: